-If your complaint is that your coworker is always late and never getting punished, just what do you want the HR person to do about it?
+If your complaint is that your coworker is always late and never gets punished, just what do you want the HR person to do about it?
 Do you want them to speak to your manager?
 Speak with your coworker?
 Just listen to your venting?
 Decide what outcome you want before you go in.

 Remember, an HR person is not the same as your union rep. They're there to help the company.
 Sure, the best way to help the company is to ensure that employees are treated well, but that sometimes means going to a manager with your complaint, or ignoring your complaint.

 Frankly, it's not your problem that your coworker is coming in late unless it impacts your workload.
-She may remind you of that.
+Your HR manager may remind you of that.
 If you complain too much about things that are not your problem, you may motivate your HR manager to go to your boss to let your boss know that you're a problem employee.
+Trust that this is not a reputation you want to attain.

 Your HR manager will keep your salary from your coworkers (unless you work in an office where salaries are public), should keep your medical problems confidential, and should do their best to keep delicate situations as close as possible—with only those who need to know—knowing.

 But, you should not count on your HR manager to act like your priest or your lawyer.
 They will protect the business.
 They are not really required to keep anything other than medical information quiet (if your company is subject to HIPAA).